Average Start a Cleaning Business Price in Lowell

 Staffing Reality

-Hiring in Lowell means navigating a balanced labor pool where you'll find competitive quotes if you shop around.
+Hiring in Lowell means navigating a balanced labor pool where you'll find competitive pricing if you compare options.
 Labor costs are competitive — you can build a solid team at or below national benchmarks.
 But don't undercut too aggressively; low wages create turnover.
 Budget 25-35% of revenue for total labor costs.

 MA Tax & Regulatory Impact